M2-0922/react/week1/day2/quiz/quiz.md

 Answer

-'myComponent' should be 'MyComponent' and need the code below to render.
+`myComponent` should be `MyComponent` and need the code below to render.

 ```
 ReactDOM.render(<MyComponent />, document.getElementById('root'));